Skip to main content

 Growth Hormone Peptide Therapies

 Key peptides in this category include Sermorelin, Ipamorelin, CJC-1295, Tesamorelin, and Hexarelin.
 Sermorelin, a GHRH analogue, stimulates the pituitary gland in a pulsatile manner, mimicking the body’s natural release patterns.
-Studies indicate that Sermorelin can increase GH and insulin-like growth factor 1 (IGF-1) levels, with generally mild such as or headaches.
+Studies indicate that Sermorelin can increase GH and insulin-like growth factor 1 (IGF-1) levels, with generally mild side effects such as injection site reactions or headaches.

 Long-term data for Sermorelin are still developing, but current observations suggest it does not appear to increase serious risks when monitored appropriately.
 Its short half-life in the bloodstream, typically 10-20 minutes, belies its longer-lasting effect on natural growth hormone release, which can extend for several hours.